 Welcome from Program Director

 I would like to welcome you on behalf of the Duke Department of Surgery and Division of Urology!
 The decision on where to train in surgery represents the most important decision of your career.
-Formal clinical training as well as research into basic or translational medicine will predict success in obtaining competitive fellowships and academic positions.
+Formal clinical training as well as research into basic or translational medicine will predict success in obtaining competitive fellowships and academic positions, as well as, set you up for a fruitful career.

 The goal of the Urology Residency Program at Duke is to provide a balance between patient care, teaching, and research in the areas of oncology, male infertility and sexual dysfunction, urolithiasis, reconstructive urology, female urology and urodynamics, pediatric urology, and minimally invasive surgery.